 In 1986, however, the BBC did repeat an episode as part of the TV50 anniversary celebrations.
 This was Kitten Kong, the international award-winning 1972 re-edit of an episode originally broadcast in 1971, and needless to say I was very excited about this indeed.
 It wasn’t entirely what I was expecting, though.
 Instead of the familiar theme song, it opened with an unfamiliar and extremely early seventies-sounding bubblegum psychedelic pop song with catchy stop-start riffing and totally different lyrics, accompanied by shots of Bill, Tim and Graeme leaping in the air with massive platform shoes.
 In the episode itself – which incidentally was every bit as funny as I had been hoping – there was an extended sequence backed by a proggy funk number charting the progress of the ‘whole lotta cat’ as it rampaged around knocking over London landmarks and swatting chat show hosts with its paw.
 It was exciting enough to see an episode of The Goodies that was effectively ‘new’ to me, and one that hinted at an entire undiscovered incarnation of the series at that.
 It was more exciting still to hear great and tantalisingly elusive music as part of it.
-As you’ll know if you’ve read this piece about Captain Scarlet And The Mysterons, even at that stage I was already an enthusiastic collector of beat, psych and soundtrack music from the sixties and early seventies, especially if commercial releases of it were hard to come by.
+As you’ll know if you’ve read this piece about Captain Scarlet And The Mysterons or this one about Bagpuss, even at that stage I was already an enthusiastic collector of beat, psych and soundtrack music from the sixties and early seventies, especially if commercial releases of it were hard to come by.
 You probably won’t win a Radio Goodies Goody Bag for guessing that when UK Gold repeated the entire series, I was sat there hovering over the ‘record’ button.

 I was watching the repeats as much out of musical curiosity as a love of the show itself – though I’m underplaying just how strong that was there, and in the intervening years myself and the friends mentioned in the piece about The Mysterons Theme had become obsessed with The Goodies after catching a couple of bootlegged episodes here and there and once spent an entire day going through back issues of Radio Times in the local library to try and collate an episode guide (I’m not sure if we did get them all, although we did spot A Collection Of Goodies) – and they genuinely did not disappoint, especially the first run of episodes from 1970.
 Alongside that original theme song and the recurring incidental number Needed – surprisingly never commercially released in any form – there were two songs that particularly stood out to me.